onionmk2/OnlyFieldColorizer/readme.md

 The code is fairly simple, but it is not currently written using the Async APIs in Roslyn.

-This extension is based on the VS2015 RTM.
+This extension works for the first final version of Visual Studio 2015.